Alternate Paladin

 Paladin Spell List

 Below is the list of spells available to the Paladin.
 They are organized by spell level, not character level.
-The spells listed below can be found in the Player's Handbook, Xanathar's Guide to Everything*, and Tasha's Cauldron of Everything**.
+The spells listed below are found in the Player's Handbook, Xanathar's Guide to Everything *, and Tasha's Cauldron of Everything **.

 1st-Level